 - Poor self-esteem

-- Need for additional assistance with learning, activities of daily living, school or work
+- Need for additional support or assistance with learning, activities of daily living, school or work